Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Of course, not all suburbs of Cleveland are created equally, which is precisely why we set out to find the best ones.
 So without further ado…

-If you happen to be a resident of Beachwood, you’re probably not too surprised to find it on the top our list.
+If you happen to be a resident of Chagrin Falls, you’re probably not too surprised to find it on the top our list.